liveart/slate/source/index.html.md

-location.colorsList | list of hexadecimal values of the colors which are used at the current location. | array of strings location.designedArea | total area of all decoration objects at the current location (square units). <br/>_v0.10.6 change: optional_;<br/><small>Added only if location has proper design area sizes configration.</small>| string location.designedAreaRect | area of rectangle, containing all objects in location (square units). <br/>_v0.10.6 change: optional_;<br/><small>Same  behaviour as location.designedArea.</small>| string location.designedWidth | _v0.10.6 added_ optional attribute (Same  behaviour as location.designedArea.) <br/> designed area width in configured units | string location.designedHeight | _v0.10.6 added_ optional attribute (Same  behaviour as location.designedArea.) <br/> designed area height in configured units | string location.objectCount | total count of all decoration objects at the current location. | number location.letterings | total count of all text objects at the current location. | number location.images | total count of all graphic objects at the current location. | number
+location.colorsList | list of hexadecimal values of the colors which are used at the current location. | array of strings location.designedArea | total area of all decoration objects at the current location (square units). <br/>_v0.10.6 change: optional_;<br/><small>Added only if location has proper design area sizes configration.</small>| string location.designedAreaRect | area of rectangle, containing all objects in location (square units). <br/>_v0.10.6 change: optional_;<br/><small>Same  behaviour as location.designedArea.</small>| string location.designedWidth | _v0.10.6 added_ optional attribute <br/> Width of designed area rect in units | string location.designedHeight | _v0.10.6 added_ optional attribute <br/> Height of designed area rect in units | string location.objectCount | total count of all decoration objects at the current location. | number location.letterings | total count of all text objects at the current location. | number location.images | total count of all graphic objects at the current location. | number